 - Keep your headlights on

-- Don’t forget to use your turning signals when changing directions
+- Don’t forget to use your turn signals when changing directions

 - Drive slowly

 - Keep distance from other vehicles

 - Use your wipers and change the speed according to the rain intensity